 Senior Care Facilities

 Your team of ProAssurance advisors includes attorneys, healthcare administrators, registered nurses, clinicians, and quality/performance improvement professionals.
 We work with you to identify risks and develop goal-oriented solutions.
 You benefit from practical risk reduction strategies that help you improve patient safety and satisfaction while mitigating loss.
-Access our Risk Resource staff via email or our helpline during regular business hours.
+Access our Risk Management staff via email or our helpline during regular business hours.

 - Each facility should have a fall management program in place.
 Fall management programs can be found at the Agency for Healthcare and Quality (AHRQ) and U.S. Department of Veterans Affairs (VA) websites, among others.